-[Response:] Thanks for pointing these out.
-We have updated the introduction as well as the discussion parts in order to better showing that these participants actually represent those in the lower range of milk intake.
-Discussion comparing our findings with previous studies conducted in East Asian population has been expanded in more details.
-The fact that reference 19 (currently reference 16) was looking into CVD and all-cause mortality has been clarified.
+[Response:] We greatly appreciate the reviewer’s points.
+We have updated the Introduction as well as the Discussion so that we could draw readers’ attention to the fact that absolute milk intake of the participants were actually in the lower range of milk intake in the world.
+We have elaborated the issue in Discussion by comparing our findings with previous studies conducted in East Asian population.
+We have also clarified the fact that the reference #19 in the previous manuscript (#16 in the revised manuscript) dealt with milk intake in relation to CVD and all-cause mortality.

-I am unfortunately not familiar with the Bayesian models used in this work.
+#2: I am unfortunately not familiar with the Bayesian models used in this work.
 I am sure that many readers will be in a similar situation as me.
 I appreciate that these models can calculate hazard ratios without fulfilling the proportional hazards assumption.
 The authors should in more detail describe the benefits and limitations of these models in relation to the more commonly used Cox proportional hazards regression.
 Is a HR estimated from these models directly comparable with that from a Cox model?
 How is an acceleration factor interpreted?
 Do the models assume that a higher milk intake is associated with a lower stroke mortality, indicated also by the Pr(HR<1)?
 If so, how would that influence the validity of the method since you in the introduction write that there are reports of inverse associations, no association, and direct associations?
 In Table 2, both SD and 95% CrI are given.
 Is there a reason for specifying the SD?

-[Response:] Thanks for your suggestions and comments on this.
-Acceleration factor (AF) can be interpreted as the speed/velocity just like all individuals are driving their cars from the same start point (entry into the study setting) to their goals (stroke mortality) but different people can drive their own cars with different speeds.
-If the AF is smaller than 1 (reference group - never drinker), then it is considered that individual will end up at the goal with slower speed (or takes longer time).
-Actually these AF maybe easier to be interpreted compared with hazard ratios (HR) for readers without any training in epidemiology.
-Because the idea of HR includes hazard that is defined as a risk at a given point in time which is more confusing for many readers.
+[Response:] Thanks for the frank comments about the Bayesian models and suggestions.
+We gave more explanations for the method as well as benefit and background for their use in the revised manuscript.
+For example, acceleration factor (AF) can be interpreted as the speed/velocity just like all individuals are driving their cars from the same start point (entry into the study setting) to their goals (stroke mortality) but different people can drive their own cars with different speeds.
+If the AF of a certain group is smaller than 1 (i.e., reference group - never drinker), then it is considered that individuals in that group would reach the goal with slower speed (or takes longer time).
+We might be able to argue that the statistic AF would be easier to be interpreted compared with hazard ratios (HR),which often requires several assumptions.

-We understand that some readers may not be familiar with the alternative and relatively computationally expensive approach.
-The biggest features in the traditional Cox proportional hazard model or any other classical statistical methods are that they assume 1) there is only one true but unknown value of the parameter (in this context, the HR and AF) from the data at hand to estimate; 2) the experiment/study can be repeated, therefore the confidence intervals in that framework uses standard error to provide precision for the estimates that can be interpreted as “if we repeat the same experiment for many times, 95% of these confidence intervals will contain the true but unknown value of interest”; 3) continue on the repeatable assumption, so that the P-values are actually saying that “if we can repeat the same experiment for many times, the same or more extreme results can happen with this probability, if this probability is lower than 0.05 (commonly used as the cut-off value but without actual solid scientific support) it is considered as rarely happens or ‘statistically significant’.”
+We also realized that not many readers would be familiar with the method employed in the present study.
+In an attempt to briefly introduce the Bayesian approach to the reviewer, we would like to give our understanding of the traditional Cox proportional hazard model (or any other classical statistical methods).
+First, it assumes only one true but unknown value of the parameter (in this context, the HR and AF) is going to be obtained from the data at hand.
+Second, it assumes that an experiment/study can be repeated.
+This is fundamental to the calculation of the confidence intervals through the calculation of standard errors.
+Third and similarly, a P-value is the probability of observing a certain result if an experiment/ study can be repeated, which would raise a question that relying on P<0.05 criterion may not be valid if the repeatable assumption is not valid.